ongyx/cpk/README.md

 spkg is not ready yet for Libterm, but an alpha release of spkg for OpenTerm will be avaliable soon (once I get the install and remove systems working and all the confusing github repo stuff.)
 (UPDATE: The repository commands now work.
 Soon enough, there will be a fully functioning version of spkg for OpenTerm now.)
+(Alpha and beta versions are stored in the testing branch.)

 ## OpenTerm
 Run this commands in your shell.